NON-SPACE ODYSSEY VOL. 1

 He was right on my heels, so when I spun around, he was within easy reaching distance.
 I gripped two fistfuls of his shirt and tried to give him a shake.
 His sturdy frame didn’t even budge.
-His growth spurt a few years back not only gave him the advantage in height but muscle as well.
+His growth spurt a few years back had given him not only the advantage in height, but in muscle as well.

-He gazed down at my fingers, still twisted in his shirt, and then up into my eyes.
-A teasing smile stretched across his lips, making the emerald scales on his cheeks twinkle.
-I quickly released him and stepped back.
+He gazed down at my fingers still twisted in his shirt, and then up into my eyes.
+A teasing smile stretched across his lips, and the emerald scales on his cheeks twinkled.
+My heart quickened for some reason, and I wobbled in my stance.
+Releasing him, I pressed my palm against the glittering crystal window of a carriage to steady myself.
 My face burned with embarrassment.

 “You’re just confirming everything I already know.
 You hurt the people you love, like me.”

 “What?”
 I shrieked.

 I coiled my fingers around an inviting ivory handle, wanting to duck into it to hide from all of No’ll’s observations.
 My heart twisted in an unusual way inside my chest.